apache/activemq-artemis/docs/user-manual/en/ha.md

     </tr>
     <tr>
         <td>`group-name`</td>
-        <td>Whether to check the cluster for a (live) server using our own server ID when starting up.
-This option is only necessary for performing 'fail-back' on replicating servers.</td>
+        <td>If set, backup servers will only pair with live servers with matching group-name.</td>
     </tr>
     <tr>
-        <td>`check-for-live-server`</td>
-        <td>If set, backup servers will only pair with live servers with matching group-name.</td>
+        <td>`initial-replication-sync-timeout`</td>
+        <td>The amount of time the replicating server will wait at the completion of the initial
+        replication process for the replica to acknowledge it has received all the necessary data.
+The default is 30,000 milliseconds. <strong>Note</strong>: during this interval any journal related operations will be blocked.</td>
     </tr>
     </tbody>
 </table>